 9. The dynamic leader’s key words are ”improvement” and “excellence”

-Sometime ago I was talking with Mark Harris a former colleague of mine and he said, “I have been working with different businesses in America, but I have not found anybody doing as good a job as the CBLT Center leaders in Ukraine.”
+Sometime ago I was talking with Mark Harris a former colleague of mine and he said, “I have been working with different businesses, but I have not found anybody doing as good a job as the New Life leaders in Ukraine.”
 That is what we are always talking about in our lectures.
 Excellence, excellence, excellence, and it happened!!!
 A visitor came and recognized that it was happening.
 Often we cannot begin with excellence, we need to begin somewhere and then, through time, grow.
 We expect a lot of growth from you over the next six months.
 What is important is, “Where are you going to be six months from now?”

 10. Dynamic leaders ride easy in the saddle -- relaxed, not tensed up